srsampson/OCB3-AES/README.md

 ### AES OCB
 OCB mode (Offset Codebook Mode) is an authenticated encryption mode of operation for cryptographic block ciphers.
 It is based on the Integrity Aware Parallelizable Mode (IAPM).
+Authenticated encryption provides both confidentiality and authenticity within a single scheme.

 This is a C implementation of AES OCB3.
 Full name: ```AEAD_AES_256_OCB_TAGLEN128```

-This code is fixed for 256 bit keys.
-It has TAGLEN of 128 bits.
+This C code is fixed for 256 bit keys, and TAGLEN of 128 bits.
+The nonce must be 96 bits.

 OCB mode was designed to provide both message authentication and privacy.
 It is essentially a scheme for integrating a Message Authentication Code (MAC) into the operation of a block cipher.
 In this way, OCB mode avoids the need to use two systems: a MAC for authentication and encryption for privacy.
 This results in lower computational cost compared to using separate encryption and authentication functions.